sodalabsio/soda_replicator/code/checklist.md

 ## Data Verification
 - [ ] Checksums or data integrity checks are implemented where applicable
-- [ ] Missing values are handled explicitly
+- [ ] Missing values is documented and justified
 - [ ] Data merges specify join keys and handle unmatched observations
 - [ ] Sample restrictions are clearly documented
 - [ ] Outlier treatment is documented and justified

 ## Statistical Analysis
-- [ ] Regression specifications match theoretical framework
 - [ ] Standard errors are clustered/robust as appropriate
-- [ ] Fixed effects are implemented correctly
 - [ ] Sample weights are applied if necessary
 - [ ] Results are exported to `../paper/results/tables/` or `../paper/results/figures/`